Public Administration, MPA

 - PUAD 5002 Organizational Management and Behavior (3 credit hours)

-Students take three additional MPA core courses (9 credits) with students in the traditional MPA Program.
+Executive students take three additional MPA core courses (9 credits) with students in the MPA Program.
 The additional core courses to be taken shall be determined by the student, in consultation with their student advisor and/or the MPA Program Director.
 These courses may be offered in formats including online, weekend intensive, or through the traditional campus-based setting.
 Additional core course sections open only to those in the Executive MPA program may also be offered.

 Electives (9 credit hours)